Every person is a continuation of a story that began before

 - We

-are not only descendants of yesterday, We are also ancestors of tomorrow.
+are not only descendants of yesterday, but We are also ancestors of tomorrow.